zsteinkamp/m4l-Crisco/README.md

 ![How it Looks](images/device.png)

 In order to shorten notes, some degree of latency is required since we do not know the note length ahead of time.
-The amount of latency is selectable between 5ms, 10ms, and 20ms.
+The amount of lookahead is selectable between 5ms, 10ms, and 20ms.

 Thanks to *Marlon* for suggesting the device and helping me understand its value.
 Marlon makes Psytrance, where precise note-offs are an important part of the genre and micro editing all the notes in a track is tedious.
 Crisco trades latency for convenience in that regard.